Online Therapy for Gay Men · UK & Europe

 Two ways to work together

 Ongoing weekly therapy if you live in the UK or Europe.
-A bounded six-session programme if you're anywhere in the world and want focused psychological mapping.
+A six-session programme if you are anywhere in the world and want focused psychological mapping.

 Ongoing